nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Working with git as a user
 --------------------------

 The ns-3 project used Mercurial in the past as its source code control system, but it has moved to Git in December 2018.
 Git is a VCS like Mercurial, Subversion or CVS, and it used to maintain many open-source (and closed-source) project.
 While git and mercurial have a lot of common properties, if you are new to git you should read first an introduction to it.
-The most up-to-date guide is the [Git Book](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics Git Book).
+The most up-to-date guide is the Git Book, at https://git-scm.com/book/en/v2/Getting-Started-Git-Basics.

 The ns-3 project is officially hosted on GitLab.com at https://gitlab.com/nsnam/.
+For convenience and historical reasons, ns-3-dev mirrors are currently posted on Bitbucket.com and GitHub.com, and kept in sync with the official repository periodically via cron jobs.
+We recommend that users who have been working from one of these mirrors repoint their remotes so that they pull origin or upstream from GitLab.com (see below explanation about how to configure remotes).

 This section of the manual provides common tips for both users and maintainers.
-Since the first part is shared, in this manual section we will start a personal repository and then explain what to do in some typical cases.
+Since the first part is shared, in this manual section we will start a personal repository and then explain what to do in some typical cases. ns-3 users often combine ns-3-dev with other repositories (pybindgen, netanim, apps from the app store).
+This manual chapter does not cover this use case; it only focuses on the single ns-3-dev repository.
+See other project documentation such as the ns-3 tutorial for descriptions on bundled releases distributed as source archives, or on the bake build tool for managing multiple repositories.
+The guidelines listed below also largely pertain to the user who is using (and cloning) bake from the GitLab.com repository.

+ns-3's Git workflow in a nutshell
+*********************************

+Experienced git users will not necessarily need instruction on how to set up personal repositories (below).
+However, they should be aware of the project's workflow:

+* The main repository's master branch is the main development branch.
+* Releases are tagged changesets on the master branch.
+If a hotfix release must be made from a changeset in the past, a new hotfix support branch will be created and maintained for any such releases.
+Hotfix releases will be tagged from the hotfix support branch if it has diverged from master.
+* Maintainers can commit obvious non-critical fixes (documentation improvements, typos etc.) directly into the master branch.
+Users who are not maintainers can create Merge Requests for small items such as these.
+* For each new major feature, create a feature branch in your own fork.
+Create Merge Requests as needed to solicit review.
+Merge feature branches into master after review.
+Merged feature branches can then be deleted.

 Setup of a personal repository
 ******************************